 Our monthly online support group helps patients and families cope with the effects of mesothelioma.

 Family and friends mean well and can be a great comfort, but there is no substitute for the experience, advice, and support one can find in others who are dealing with the same issues.
-Support groups are available online and locally, depending upon location.
+Mesothelioma support groups are available online and locally, depending upon location.
 Check with an oncologist for referrals, or, if pursuing a legal mesothelioma claim, check with a mesothelioma lawyer for any resources their office may provide.

 Even a few hours away from the house can help lift your spirits when life becomes overwhelming.
 Health insurance, including most publicly-funded health care plans, often includes coverage for respite care so caregivers can take time off.